How Backup Copy Works

 - Veeam Backup & Replication transfers copied data to the target backup repository and writes all copied data blocks to the full backup file.

-- If you enable the Use per-VM backup files option, data of every machine in the job is stored to separate backup files in the target backup repository.
+- If you enable the Use per-machine backup files option, data of every machine in the job is stored to separate backup files in the target backup repository.

 In some cases, the source backup job and backup copy job may overlap.
 This situation can occur if the source backup job needs to transform the source backup chain.